awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-launchconfig-blockdev-mapping.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Ebs`  <a name="cfn-as-launchconfig-blockdev-mapping-ebs"></a>
-The information about the Amazon EBS volume\.
+Parameters used to automatically set up EBS volumes when an instance is launched\.
 You can specify either `VirtualName` or `Ebs`, but not both\.
 *Required*: No
 *Type*: [BlockDevice](aws-properties-as-launchconfig-blockdev-template.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `NoDevice`  <a name="cfn-as-launchconfig-blockdev-mapping-nodevice"></a>
-Suppresses the device mapping\.
-The only permitted value for this property is `true`\.
+Setting this value to `true` suppresses the specified device included in the block device mapping of the AMI\.
-If this property is set to `true` for the root device, the instance might fail the Amazon EC2 health check\.
-Amazon EC2 Auto Scaling launches a replacement instance if the instance fails the health check\.
+If `NoDevice` is `true` for the root device, instances might fail the EC2 health check\.
+In that case, Amazon EC2 Auto Scaling launches replacement instances\.
+You can specify either `NoDevice` or `Ebs`, but not both\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)